-- LU 15 Coordinate infrastructure upgrades and system extensions with the growth management principles and policies established in the OCP. - LU 16 Prioritize infrastructure investment using a multiple bottom line decision-making approach based generally on the following parameters and priorities: - a.
+- LU 12 Coordinate infrastructure upgrades and system extensions with the growth management principles and policies established in the OCP. - LU 13 Prioritize infrastructure investment using a multiple bottom line decision-making approach based generally on the following parameters and priorities: - a.
 High-growth areas; - b.
 Public health and safety; - c.
 Environmental responsibility; - d.
 Regulatory need; - e.
 Asset management principles; - f.
-Economic efficiencies and impact, such as partnerships, project coordination, and economic spinoffs. - LU 17 The phasing and development of municipal water and sanitary sewer trunk lines and infrastructure shall generally follow the extent and locations as shown in Map APX-11 Water and Map APX-12 Sanitary Sewer and in accordance with the latest servicing master plans. - LU 18 Limit community sewer service expansion into Future Growth and Agricultural designated lands, except where infrastructure is already planned or needed to address public or environmental health issues and protection of natural assets as identified by the City or other levels of government. - LU 19 Review servicing master plans, including associated asset management plans, periodically to align with the land use policies.
-Identify existing servicing capacities to determine upgrade requirements for capital planning and assess the long-term viability of these infrastructure systems.
+Economic efficiencies and impact, such as partnerships, project coordination, and economic spinoffs. - LU 14 The phasing and development of municipal water and sanitary sewer trunk lines and infrastructure shall generally follow the extent and locations as shown in Map F-7 Water and Map F-8 Sanitary Sewer and in accordance with the latest servicing master plans. - LU 15 Limit community sewer service expansion into Future Growth and Agricultural designated lands, except where infrastructure is already planned or needed to address public or environmental health issues and protection of natural assets as identified by the City or other levels of government.

-LU 20 Municipal servicing is not supported outside of City boundaries.
-Notwithstanding this and the above policies, the City will work with K'ómoks First Nation where needed to extend municipal services to K'ómoks First Nation Indian Reserve lands through servicing agreements consistent with the OCP and Regional Growth Strategy.
+- LU 16 Review servicing master plans, including associated asset management plans, periodically to align with the land use policies, identify existing capacities, short-term upgrading requirements capital planning, infrastructure management, and the long-term viability of these infrastructure systems. - LU 17 Notwithstanding the above policies, the City will work with K'ómoks First Nation where needed to extend municipal services to K'ómoks First Nation Indian Reserve lands through servicing agreements consistent with the OCP and Regional Growth Strategy.

-Objective 6 New growth takes place within the existing city boundary
+LU5 New growth takes place within the existing city boundary

-LU 21 Boundary extensions will not generally be supported over the life of this Plan.
+LU 18 Boundary extensions will not generally be supported over the life of this Plan.
 However, for the purpose of creating commercial or industrial employment opportunities, boundary extension may be considered following analysis consistent with the OCP and Regional Growth Strategy.